|

 Kalina stated that this engine was a long-stroke design having bore and stroke dimensions of 8.5 mm and 8.8 mm respectively for a displacement of 0.50 cc exactly.
 It weighed in at 52 gm (1.84 ounces).
 Kalina claimed that it would turn a 145/100 mm airscrew (approximately 6x4) airscrew at 10,000 RPM.

-The accompanying advertisement located by Maris Dislers proves that when the MIKRO trade-name was adopted, the original KLD 3.5 cc diesel with its complex geared throttle was still in production at some level.
+The accompanying December 1965 advertisement located by Maris Dislers proves that when the MIKRO trade-name was adopted, the original KLD 3.5 cc diesel with its complex geared throttle was still in production at some level.
 Kalina stated that it reportedly turned a 250/120 mm (approximately 10x5) airscrew at speeds within a range of 2,500 – 12,500 RPM.
 My illustrated example weighs in at a checked 227 gm - a little heavier than the advertising claim.

+the MIKRO name of which I’m presently aware were an updated version of the 3.5 cc KLD R/C diesel and a 2.5 cc KLD model based upon the same castings.
+These units appeared at some point in time after 1964.
 The design was basically similar to that of the original 3.5 cc KLD of 1957, but the sheet metal exhaust stack fitting had now given way to a cast exhaust collector which discharged to one side or the other.
 This was arranged to accommodate a venturi silencer which rather dwarfed the engine!
 The throttle used with these revised KLD models appeared to be a more or less conventional unit – the complexity of the throttle used on the R/C version of the previously-cited KLD unit of 1957 had evidently made it uneconomic to continue to produce that design.
 More of that fitting below …………

 Interestingly enough, the geared-throttle R/C version of the original drum-valve KLD 3.5 cc diesel continued to be The most interesting aspect of these engines' design was the cylinder porting – they featured twin rear-facing exhausts in place of the former radial disposition.
 Jim Dunkin noted that the engine also featured two internal bypass/transfer flutes formed in the cylinder wall at the front.
 In effect, the cylinder porting of these engines was pretty much identical in concept to that seen 17 years earlier in the E.D.
 Mk.
 1 Series 1 Bee of 1948.
 Jim also confirmed that the 2.5 cc version at least was offered in R/C configuration - perhaps they all were.
-The MIKRO Standart series of 1965 are the last engines made by Stejskal to receive a mention from either Jiří Kalina or Jiří Linka/Jan Kafka.
-I assume from this that they were the final Stejskal designs to enter production.
-That being the case, it's a little surprising to record the fact that Stejskal remained in the model engine buiness at least through the 1980's.
-Maris Dislers actually purchased a new engine directly from Stejskal in 1990.
-This doesn't prove that Stejskal was still manufacturing engines at this time - he may simply have been selling off existing unsold stock.
-The Original KLD 3.5 cc Diesel Described

 For convenience, I’ll repeat the engine’s vital statistics here.
 This radially-ported design features rear drum valve induction along with a twin ball-race crankshaft.
 Bore and stroke are 17.0 mm and 15.4 mm respectively for a displacement of 3.49 cc.
 The aero version of this design was supplied with a rather flimsy sheet metal exhaust manifold having outlets at both sides.
 Cited weight of this version of the engine was 220 gm (7.76 ounces).
 My illustrated R/C example weighs in at a checked 227 gm (8.00 ounces) - a lot of weight for a 3.5 cc diesel.
 It bears no serial number or any other marks of identification.
 As a rule, I don't dismantle rare engines which have clearly been used and are seemingly well-settled.
 However, in this case I had to make an exception because the engine had apparently been stored for decades in a completely gummed-up state.
 Moreover, the solidified lubricant was unusually persistent - even the usual applications of heat, solvent and after-run oil couldn't touch it.
 It was almost as if a previous owner had shot it full of glue!!
 So the engine had to come apart for a complete clean-out and rebuild.
 It was as well that I did this, because the gum proved to be so unusually hard and thick that it appeared to be immune from the action of solvents.
 The gum had resulted in oil access to the main bearings being severely compromised, while the ball-races themselves were chock full of hardened residues.
 Much of this had to be removed by physical means, after which the solvents became more effective in dealing with the residue.
 I wish that more people would store their engines properly!
 I also found that the hollow 4 mm diameter steel gudgeon pin was considerably shorter than the bore.
 This clearly implied that the pin was designed to have end pads fitted to protect the bore.
 These had apparently been overlooked by a previous owner when dismantling the engine "just for a look" - a depressingly common occurence.
 The bore already showed some early signs of unwanted wear resulting from this omission, although it had not progressed to a significant extent.
 I made replacements from hard brass.
 Aggravating though it was to have to undertake a complete rebuild, this necessary interference had one positive result - it enabled me to describe the engine far more completely!
 Upon reassembly, things felt really good - the engine was clearly all ready to run once more.

 The engine is built around a nicely-executed gravity die-casting.
 The drop-in steel cylinder liner is marked at the front to ensure its reassembly in the same orientation in the event that a dismantling becomes necessary, as in this case.
 It is provided with a substantial finned light alloy cooling jacket which also incorporates the cylinder head.
 In common with many Czech Cylinder porting is more or less conventional.
-There are four radially-disposed sawn exhaust slits with four internally-formed bypass/transfer flutes pf generous size which terminate just below the exhausts.
+There are four radially-disposed sawn exhaust slits with four internally-formed bypass/transfer flutes of generous size which terminate just below the exhausts.
 The downside of this arrangement is that it imposes a fairly lengthy blow-down period given the impossibility of providing any overlap between the exhaust and transfer ports.
 In order to provide a reasonable transfer period, it becomes necessary to open the exhaust ports relatively early.
 The exhaust ports of the KLD 3.5 open at only around 105 degrees after Top Dead Centre, The flat-topped cast iron piston is machined internally for minimum weight while retaining substantial bosses which provide excellent support for the 4 mm diameter gudgeon pin.
 The nicely-made conrod is fully machined from barstock.
 It has a commendably long small end bearing.
 It drives the one-piece steel crankshaft through a 5 mm diameter crankpin which is mounted on a full-disc crankweb having a small counterbalance opposite the crankpin.

 The backplate is secured to the crankcase with three machine screws.
 It is an extremely complex die-casting which incorporates the drum valve housing, the intake venturi and the throttle body in a single component.
 The steel drum valve itself is driven by a small-diameter extension of the crankpin which engages with a slot in the drum's forward driving disc.
 The drum's journal Like the transfer period, induction timing is quite conservative.
 The induction phase opens at an unusually late 80 degrees after Bottom Dead Centre, some 30 degrees after the transfer ports have closed.
 The system remains open until around 30 degrees after Top Dead Centre for a total induction period of only 130 degrees.
 It appears that high operating speeds were not envisioned for this engine ........
 The drum valve bearing is reamed right through the backplate casting, being sealed at the rear I’ve saved the best for last - the throttle on this example is fascinating!
 There’s no question in my mind that it is original equipment – the fact that it’s built up around a casting which is integral with the backplate precludes an owner intervention.
 The assembly incorporates two distinct elements – a conventional rotary barrel-type air restrictor at the top and a completely separate spraybar located independently well downstream of the restrictor barrel.
 The barrel restrictor is retained in its bore by a small snub-ended screw which engages with a groove in the surface of the drum.
 The restrictor is provided with an adjustable air bleed.
 The spraybar thread is 3 mm, but the component is waisted to a diameter of only 2 mm over the portion which transects the 4.8 mm dia. venturi throat.